 The importer is responsible for marking imported alcohol products with excise stamps before the products enter the Russian Federation.
-Before receiving excise stamps, importers must receive a bank guarantee that shows that they have the funds available to pay for: excise stamps, VAT (18%), customs duties, and excise duties.
+Before receiving excise stamps, importers must receive a bank guarantee that shows that they have the funds available to pay for: excise stamps, VAT (that will increase from 18% to 20% as of January 1, 2019), customs duties, and excise duties.
 Since the strip stamp application process does not include information regarding the customs value, the Federal Customs Service determines the amount of the bank guarantee based on the type of product and volume to be imported.
 Then, the importer must provide for registration of the imported alcohol product in the UFAIS, as well as print data about the alcohol product on the excise stamps, procure such stamps, and attach them to the consumer packaging.
 The importer bears responsibility for the authenticity of the data as well as for the correctness of their placement on the excise stamps.
 However, the supplier is responsible for providing the importer with correct information.
 The following data are placed on the excise stamp, much of the data being provided by the exporter: